FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Notice of Motion submitted by Councillor U. Gavan

-**I will move at the next Meeting that this Council calls on employers throughout the region**

-**to ensure that all staff in their employ have recourse to first-class menstrual and**

-**menopausal care with a focus on best practice in order to set the highest standards and**

-**ensure Limerick leads the way at national level with regard to these issues.**
+**I will move at the next Meeting that this Council calls on employers throughout the regionto ensure that all staff in their employ have recourse to first-class menstrual andmenopausal care with a focus on best practice in order to set the highest standards andensure Limerick leads the way at national level with regard to these issues.**

 The Motion was proposed by Councillor Gavan and seconded by Councillor